nielsdehaan1977/Fintech_Module18/README.md

 ## Usage

+To use the PyChain app, simply clone the full repository and open the **PyChain.py** file in via streamlit from your gitbash or terminal by using Step3 in above installation guide.

+The tool will go through the following steps:

 * Add Block to Blockchain
 in the Store a Transaction Record in the PyChain section of the streamlit app you can input the following data: to replicate a blockchain transaction.